Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: The rational and integral Bobadilla-Koll ar questions

 \section{The rational and integral Bobadilla-Koll\'ar questions}

 In this section, we answer positively the rational Bobadilla-Koll\'ar question for compact ball quotients and the integral Bobadilla-Koll\'ar question for abelian varieties.
-The rational version is in general easier thanks to the decomposition theorem.
+The rational version is easier to handle thanks to the decomposition theorem.
 We will first simultaneously answer the rational Bobadilla-Koll\'ar question for both ball quotients and abelian varieties.
-For the integral version, we have to work with fields of positive characteristics, in which case neither the decomposition theorem nor the stronger generic vanishing theorem as in \cite{BSS} hold.
+For the integral version, we have to work with fields of positive characteristics, in which case neither the decomposition theorem nor the stronger generic vanishing theorem \cite[Theorem 1.3]{BSS} are available.
 We use characteristic cycles and the geometry of abelian varieties to prove a key non-vanishing property of the Mellin transformation, which is sufficient to answer the integral Bobadilla-Koll\'ar question for abelian varieties.

-Let $Y$ be an aspherical compact complex manifold with fundament group $G$ and of dimension $d$.
+Let $Y$ be an aspherical compact complex manifold with fundamental group $G$ and of dimension $d$.
 Let $\sF$ be a $\K$-constructible complex on $Y$, where $\K$ is a field, and assume that each cohomology group is a finite dimensional $\K$-vector space.
-Notice that $V^j$ has a natural $\K[G]$-module structure, and we denote the corresponding $\K$-local system on $Y$ by $L^j$. \begin{lemma} Under the above notations, let $V^r=\H^r(\sM_*(\sF))$ be the nonzero cohomology group of the lowest degree.
-Then there exists a morphism $\phi: L^r[2d-r]\to \sF$ such that the induced morphism $\sM_*(\phi): \sM_*(L^r[2d-r])\to \sM_*(\sF)$ induces an isomorphism
+Notice that $V^j$ has a natural $\K[G]$-module structure, and we denote the corresponding $\K$-local system on $Y$ by $L^j$. \begin{lemma} Under the above notations and assumptions, let $V^r=\H^r(\sM_!(\sF))$ be the nonzero cohomology group of the lowest degree.
+Then there exists a morphism $\phi: L^r[2d-r]\to \sF$ such that the induced morphism $\sM_!(\phi): \sM_!(L^r[2d-r])\to \sM_!(\sF)$ induces an isomorphism

-\end{lemma} \begin{proof} The canonical truncation on $\sM_*(\sF)$ induces a spectral sequence
+\end{lemma} \begin{proof} The canonical truncation on $\sM_!(\sF)$ induces a spectral sequence

-In fact, choosing a free resolution $F^\bullet$ of $(V^r)^\vee$ and a complex $G^\bullet$ representing $\sM_*(\sF)$, it is the spectral sequence of the double complex $G^\bullet\otimes_{\K[G]} F^\bullet$.
+In fact, choosing a free resolution $F^\bullet$ of $(V^r)^\vee$ and a complex $G^\bullet$ representing $\sM_!(\sF)$, it is the spectral sequence of the double complex $G^\bullet\otimes_{\K[G]} F^\bullet$.

-By assumption, $\H^j(\sM_*(\sF))=0$ if $j<r$.
+By assumption, $\H^j(\sM_!(\sF))=0$ if $j<r$.
 By Example \ref{ex9} and Proposition~\ref{prop_iso1}, we have

 which vanishes when $i<-2d$.
 Therefore,

 that is,